AverageHelper/accountable-vue/README.md

 A Vue app for managing monetary assets.
 All data is encrypted client-side and stored on a server that you control.

+> This project is undergoing rapid development and should be considered experimental.
+Use it at your own risk. 🤙

 Note: DO NOT FORGET your ACCOUNT ID or PASSWORD.
 If you do, your data is irretrievably lost.
 You have been warned. :)

 Also note: This project is UNSTABLE for the moment, at least until it hits a proper 1.0 release.
 Feel free to try it out and let me know of any issues.
 Until I can trust this software, you probably should not trust it either.